JamaisVu1/snacks-crud-project/README.md

-LAB - Class xx
+# LAB - Class 28

-Project: Project Name Here
+## Project:
+ snacks CRUD

-Author: Student/Group Name
+## Author:
-Links and Resources
-back-end server url (when applicable) front-end application (when applicable)
-Setup
-.env requirements (where applicable) i.e.

-PORT - Port Number
-DATABASE_URL - URL to the running Postgres instance/db
+ Zachary Moore

-How to initialize/run your application (where applicable) e.g. python main.py
+### How to initialize/run your application (where applicable)
-How to use your library (where applicable)
+python manage.py runserver

-Tests
+### Tests
-How do you run tests?
-Any tests of note?
-Describe any tests that you did not complete, skipped, etc
+python manage.py test

+Not passing any of the tests, ran out of time figuring things out.